Configuration

 add to the time taken to respond to a failed authentication attempt on top of

-the minimum as configured by the MEERKAT_BIND_MIN_SLEEP_MS
+the minimum as configured by the MEERKAT_BIND_MIN_SLEEP_MS environment

 variable.
 The additional time taken in milliseconds is selected uniformly and